darshan019/binary-search-trees/README.md

 # binary-search-trees
 this was made for the odin project
-As this was my first time learning binary trees i had lots of help in writing this code from outside source
+As this was my first time learning binary trees i had lots of help in writing this code from outside sources

 But i made sure to understand why and how each and everything in this code is implemented